yashdotdev13/kishan-suvidha-backend/README.md

 Kisan Suvidha aims to make agricultural procurement more:

 **Transparent.
 Accessible.
 Organized.
-Data-driven.**
+Data-driven.
+AI-assisted.**

-By bringing crop registration, procurement queues, price discovery, buyer interaction, transactions, and logistics into a unified platform, the system creates a foundation for a more efficient digital agricultural marketplace.
+By combining crop registration, procurement queues, price discovery, marketplace interaction, transactions, logistics, and AI-powered decision support in one platform, Kisan Suvidha provides a foundation for a more connected and efficient digital agricultural ecosystem.

 ---